joewgraham/ragp/README.md

   NetPyNE: init.py, cfg.py, netParams.py
 ## NMOD:
   ‘mod’ folder with ahp.mod, cabuff.mod, cal.mod, can.mod, kaar.mod, kdr.mod, naf.mod, SynE.mod
-  'genemod' folder with mod files for ion channels selected from transcriptomic data.
+  'genemods' folder with mod files for ion channels selected from transcriptomic data.
 Note not all are used in each single neuron model

 # Usage
 ## Open a new Terminal window